coleifer/peewee/docs/peewee/querying.rst

    {'id': 2, 'username': 'Huey'}
    {'id': 3, 'username': 'Peewee'}

-See :py:meth:`~BaseQuery.namedtuples`, :py:meth:`~BaseQuery.tuples`,
+See :meth:`~BaseQuery.namedtuples`, :meth:`~BaseQuery.tuples`,
-:py:meth:`~BaseQuery.dicts` for more information.
+:meth:`~BaseQuery.dicts` for more information.

 Iterating over large result-sets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default peewee will cache the rows returned when iterating over a :py:class:`Select` query.
+By default peewee will cache the rows returned when iterating over a :class:`Select` query.
 This is an optimization to allow multiple iterations as well as indexing and slicing without causing additional queries.
 This caching can be problematic, however, when you plan to iterate over a large number of rows.

-To reduce the amount of memory used by peewee when iterating over a query, use the :py:meth:`~BaseQuery.iterator` method.
+To reduce the amount of memory used by peewee when iterating over a query, use the :meth:`~BaseQuery.iterator` method.
 This method allows you to iterate without caching each model returned, using much less memory when iterating over large result sets.